 We will submit that once the powerful mechanisms necessary to account for Locative Shift are in place, high and low loci can probably follow as a special cases.
 We will see that locative-shifted loci can be used in iconic and gradient fashion, just like high and low loci.
 In addition, it turns out that locative-shifted specifications can be disregarded under ellipsis in the same kind of conditions as phifeatures and high/low specifications.
 Thus locative-shifted loci share important formal properties with high and low loci.
 In addition, their interpretation is rather similar as well.
-We announced at the outset that in cases of Locative Shift a covert individual-denoting variable a is merged with a location-denoting locus b to yield a complex expression a^b , spelled-out as b.
-Under an assignment function a, this complex expression a^b denotes a situation stage of an individual: the situation stage of individual a is a spatial specification a individual a covert individual-denoting variable a is merged with a spatial specification a individual a covert individual-denoting variable a is merged with a spatial specification a individual a covert individual-denoting variable a is merged with a spatial specification a individual a covert individual-denoting variable a is merged with a spatial specification a individual a covert individual a individual a in standard cases the position of an individual can be identified with that of the upper part of his or her body.
-On this view, then, a individual can be identified with that of the upper part of his or her body.
-On this view, then, a individual can be identified with that of the upper part of his or her body.
-On this view, then, a individual can be identified with that of the upper part of his or her body.
-On this view, then, a individual can be identified with that of the upper part of his
+We announced at the outset that in cases of Locative Shift, a covert individual-denoting variable a is merged with a location-denoting locus b to yield a complex expression a^b , spelled-out as b.
+Under an assignment function a, this complex expression a^b denotes a situation stage of an individual: the situation stage of individual a is merged with a spatial specification a individual a complex expression a individual-denoting variable a is merged with a spatial specification a individual a complex expression a individual specification stage of specification stag